Who am I?

 Everyone has an origin story.

 Mine began at 10 years old, on long weekend drives listening to audiobooks on repeat.
-When we finally reached our destination, my head was still buzzing with Martin Jarvis’ and Stephen Fry’s incredible narrations, and I imitated them until I knew entire stories by heart.
+Head still buzzing with Martin Jarvis’ and Stephen Fry’s incredible narrations, I imitated them until I knew entire stories by heart, and started telling them myself.
 Fast forward to today, and you join me in my home studio, voicing new and fascinating adventures in this universe and beyond.

-Now with a decade of narration and editing experience across audiobooks of many genres, including the Audie Awards Finalist “Heir” by Sabaa Tahir, bestsellers ‘Nexus’ by Yuval Noah Harari and ‘Age of Vice’ by Deepti Kapoor, and Homer’s classic ‘Iliad’.
-I’m still always excited to join a new project.
+Now with a decade of narration and editing experience across audiobooks of many genres, including the Audie Awards Finalist “Heir” by Sabaa Tahir, bestsellers ‘Nexus’ by Yuval Noah Harari and ‘Age of Vice’ by Deepti Kapoor, and Homer’s epic ‘Iliad’.
+The learning never stops, and neither do I.

-You can hear plenty of my voice on this site, or even take a tour around my home studio.
-If you want to fast-track your own production skills, I love mentoring new (and experienced) creators to help them turn their dream projects into reality.
-And if you just want to feel better about your day, jump to the bottom of the page.
+You can hear plenty of my voice on this site, take a tour around my studio or follow my recent research and musings in my blog.
+And if you want to fast-track your own production skills, I love mentoring new (or experienced) creators to help them turn their dream projects into reality.

 Until we can meet in person or work together, I wish you the very best!